caydenscott/andie/README.md

  Note:  A few of my commits were done under my personal git username dan-432 rather than dacda462.

 ### Timothy
+**First Deliverable:**
 - **Brightness & Contrast** - I firstly implemented the simple model formula for brightness and contrast in a method for math adjustment using bitwise operators.
 Within this method I had controlling conditions to ensure that r,g,b values wouldn't go outside the range 0,255 to avoid any problems.
 I had used some guidance but also discussed ideas with fellow teammates on how to effectively set the correct r,g,b values and there ranges.

+**Second Deliverable:**
+- **Toolbar** - I had completed the toolbar within the EditActions class.
+Implemented toolbar to the image panel.
+I had created new instances of JButton for the corresponding actions, created new actions for the toolbar then used an action listener to assign the buttons too.
+I discussed with a teammate and used the same sort've idea for making and cancel button for closing the toolbar.
+The toolbar allows users to various actions without selecting the drop menu, or keyboard shortcuts

+- **Keyboard Shortcuts** - I had implemented a KeyEvent class, which is an event which indicates that a keystroke occured in a component.
+For every action class constructor, I had added a KeyStroke accelerator parameter.
+I had also added certain KeyEvents to be associated every action being added.
+Doing the shortcuts this way allowed the users to see what the keyboard shortcuts were when trying to select an action.

 ## Testing